firesim/firesim/docs/Advanced-Usage/RTL-Simulation.rst

     make xsim-dut <VCS=1> & # Launch the DUT
     make xsim SIM_BINARY=<PATH/TO/BINARY> # Launch the driver

-It might take some time but eventually you should see:
+Once both processes are running, you should see:

 ::